apache/fury-site/docs/blog/blog1_fury_introduction.md

 ## Zero-Copy Serialization

 Large-scale data transfer often has multiple binary buffers in an object graph.
-Some serialization frameworks will write the binaries into an intermediate buffer and introduces multiple time-consuming memory copies.
+Some serialization frameworks will write the binaries into an intermediate buffer and introduce multiple time-consuming memory copies.
 Fury implemented an out-of-band serialization protocol inspired by [pickle5](https://peps.python.org/pep-0574/), ray and arrow, which can capture all binary buffers in an object graph to avoid intermediate copies of these buffers.